-- 1. The believer must understand (Prov.11:12; 15:21; 17:27-28).
-There is always a reason why a person sins against a believer.
+- 1. The believer must understand (Prov.11:12; 15:21; 17:27-28), there is always a reason why a person sins against a believer.
 Too often we forget this. - a.
 A person may be mistreated by someone who is close to him.
 He may be withdrawn from, neglected and ignored.
-Therefore, he may react against a believer, and the reaction may range from self-pity to bitterness and hostility. - b.
-A person may be tired, aggravated, and worried.
-Therefore, he may become to direct or cutting or harsh toward the believer. - c.
+Therefore, he may react against a believer, and the reaction may range from self-pity to bitterness and hostility. - A person may be tired, aggravated, and worried.
+Therefore, he may become direct or cutting or harsh toward the believer. - c.
 A person may be of a shy nature or have a sense of inferiority, therefore, he may act unfriendly and unconcerned toward the believer. - d.
-A person may have rumor and gossip and wild imaginations shared with him, especially by a person who had been hurt; he may be lied to and misinformed.
+A person may have heard a rumor or gossip or heard wild imaginations shared with him about another, especially by a person who had been hurt; he may be lied to and misinformed.

 Therefore, he may act suspicious and have nothing to do with the believer. - e.
 A person may have a great need for attention and for emotional support.
-Therefore, the person may imagine, exaggerate, blame, or accuse a believer in order to rally the support of friends and to gain the attention needed. - 2.
-The believer must forbear (Eph.4:2; Colo.3:13). - 3.
+Therefore, the person may imagine, exaggerate, blame, or accuse a believer in order to rally the support of friends to gain the attention needed.

+- 2. The believer must forbear (Eph.4:2; Colo.3:13). - 3.
 The believer must forgive (Eph.4:31-32). - 4.
 The believer must forget, that is, not harbor the wrong done to him (Phil.3:13). - a.
 An unforgiving spirit causes pain and hurt and tragedy-both to oneself and others. - b.
 We are in trouble when praying the Lord's Prayer if we are angry and do not forgive those who sin against us.
 We pronounce the very same judgment upon ourselves that we hold for others. - c.
 Forgiveness is conditional.
 If we want God to forgive us, we must forgive those who have sinned against us.
 We can expect no better treatment than we give. - d.
 Forgiving others is evidence that God has forgiven our sins.

-6:13 And lead us not into temptation, but deliver us from evil: God does not lead a man to sin; He tempts no man (Jam.1:13).
+6:13 And lead us not into temptation, but deliver us from evil:- God does not lead a man to sin; He tempts no man (Jam.1:13).
 Once we have been forgiven our sin, we must ask God to keep us from sinning again.
 Therefore, the plea is for God to deliver us from temptation and from the evil one.
 Christ is saying:

 - 1. Pray that God will keep you from the awful pull of temptation. - a.
-Because sin causes God great hurt and pain. - b.
+Because sin causes great hurt and pain. - b.
 Because sin causes great trouble, guilt, and grief for both oneself and others. - 2.
 Pray that God will deliver you from evil.
 The Greek says from the evil one, that is, Satan.
-The request is for
+The request is for God to rescue, preserve, and guard us.
+The "evil one" is deceptive, meaning has power to deceive.
+He is as like a roaring lion getting ready to attack (1Pt.5:8).
+The evil one attacks by deception and by direct assault.
+Therefore, the believer must have help in overcoming the evil one.